- 1 It’s time to take a look at the state of affairs of our Inventory of the Universe. What is humankind’s impact on our

 Majestic eagles waiting for the sun to allow the desert heat to create thermal updrafts, then circling effortlessly as the warm air helps them ascend so high they can’t be seen by the naked eye, then gliding for miles and miles until they zero in on another thermal which again whisks them aloft into the altitudes.
 Powerful birds barely batting their wings, saving energy, using nature, covering some 300 km per day.

-The peregrine falcon, sometimes called the duck hawk, uses convection currents to rise into the gulfstream air passage and travel at over 300km per hour!
+The peregrine falcon, sometimes called the duck hawk, uses convection currents to rise into the gulf stream air passage and travel at over 300km per hour!
 Structurally the bird has to have wings, muscles, lungs, and metabolism, down to the last detail, all engineered for this dangerous mission.

 The same program pointed out how bird watching has soared to new heights through emitters attached harmlessly to these flying wonders.
-Equipped with GPS, movement measurement, memory and sophisticated transmission, the devices make it possible to know where the birds are and what they’re doing every ten minutes.
+Equipped with GPS, movement measurement, memory, and sophisticated transmission, the devices make it possible to know where the birds are and what they’re doing every ten minutes.
 Reams of data of their state of affairs for tracking purposes useful, amongst other things, during concentrated migration periods, as birds can be a substantial threat to aviation.

 Galacti nods in agreement as I talk about the wonder of nature and technology, the natural world and human know-how, the clash or concord of Earth’s environment, and human-made equipment.

 Ponder the pride of majestic lions that sleep 20 hours a day and siafu ants traveling in colonies of 20 million with jaws so strong that in emergency medical circumstances, they have been used to replace stitches to close a wound; these are instinctive killers.
 Yet, they only stake out the territory they need; they’ve never taken over a neighborhood, let alone a country.
 In the natural habitat, there’s always equilibrium.